-- (i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for any Benami property. - (ii) The Company does not have any transaction with companies struck off. - (iii) The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period, - (iv) The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year. - (v) The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority. - (vi) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities

-(Intermediaries) with the understanding that the Intermediary shall:

-- (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries - (vii) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Group shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries, - (viii) The Company has not any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961 - 36 The previous year's figures have been regrouped and rearranged wherever necessary to make in compliance with the current financial year.
+- (i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for any Benami property. - (ii) The Company does not have any transaction with companies struck off. - (iii) The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period, - (iv) The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year. - (v) The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority. - (vi) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries - (vii) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Group shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries, - (viii) The Company has not any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961 - 36 The figures of previous year have been regrouped/rearranged wherever considered necessary.
+The Company has dislcosed all the additional requirements as per Revised Schedule III to the extent applicable.